Capitol State Forest

 Capitol State Forest is a beautiful recreation destination just a short drive from Olympia.
 Venture into the 110,000-acre forest for an adventure horseback riding at Mima Falls, spotting salmon in McLane Creek, mountain biking at Rock Candy, off-road-vehicle riding at Porter Creek – or all of the above!
 Capitol State Forest provides a variety of recreational opportunities, 150 miles of trail, and places to set up camp and rest your head at night.
 Horseback riding-oriented campgrounds, like the Margaret McKenny, offer corrals and hitching posts, while off-road vehicle-oriented campgrounds, like the Middle Waddell, provide access to the forest's motorized trail system.

 Check out this map of all our trails in Capitol State Forest or take a closer look at the McLane Creek and Fall Creek trail systems.
+Download the North Slope trail system map.
 You can also download our georeferenced map to your smartphone using the Avenza PDF Maps Mobile app.

 Capitol State Forest tips